OpenUpSA/openupsa.github.io/_articles/tenants-relationship-status-with-eviction-law.md

 ### SUGGESTED SOLUTIONS

-Organisations like [OpenUp](https://openup.org.za/) can provide tenants with information about the lawful eviction process, where they can get help, and what their rights are.
+Organisations like <a href="https://openup.org.za/" target="_blank">OpenUp</a> can provide tenants with information about the lawful eviction process, where they can get help, and what their rights are.
 We can also create tools that make the confusing administrative process much simpler.
 These are the critical first steps towards providing them with access to justice.
-Current examples of efforts (which have been heavily influenced by the Research Project) include an [Eviction Guide](https://evictions.org.za/) and the [Advice Assembly](http://reclaimthecity.org.za/transitional-housing/), hosted by Reclaim the City.
+Current examples of efforts (which have been heavily influenced by the Research Project) include an <a href="https://evictions.org.za/" target="_blank">Eviction Guide</a> and the <a href="http://reclaimthecity.org.za/transitional-housing/" target="_blank">Advice Assembly</a>, hosted by Reclaim the City.

 A number of additional tools have been identified, such as:

-- a document assembly system [(Affidavit Assistant)](http://affidavit.evictions.org.za/) which could help tenants create a basic affidavit, and speed up the securing of legal representation as well as allow tenants to defend themselves in court in an emergency;
+- a document assembly system <a href="http://affidavit.evictions.org.za/" target="_blank">(Affidavit Assistant)</a> which could help tenants create a basic affidavit, and speed up the securing of legal representation as well as allow tenants to defend themselves in court in an emergency;
 - an SMS reminder for court dates;
 - and asking Sheriffs to offer Eviction Guides when serving a Notice of Motion (like an eviction court summons) on tenants.